Ever feel like you’re constantly surrounded by piles and piles (and piles!!) of paperwork and random papers?

 The first step to prioritizing your paper clutter and tackling mass amounts of paperwork is to divide it up into manageable categories.
-The three categories that seems to work best for me are: 1.
-Deal with It; 2.
-File It for Reference; and 3.
-Archive/Scrapbook It.
+The three categories that seem to work best for me are:

-(This works really well for dealing with school paperwork, too.
-The kids bring home permission slips, homework, PTA flyers, and all kind of info about the school year and afterschool activities…and somehow it’s all paper.)
+(When schools in session, this works really well for dealing with all the permission slips, homework, PTA flyers, all kinds of info about the school year and afterschool activities that the kids bring home; somehow it’s all paper.)

 Gather up all paper lying around the house—clear off your desk, and clean out your drawers and cupboards.
 Pull all the papers out of your kid’s Thursday folder, check your mailbox right now, and don’t forget to grab everything from that place everything seems to land when your family comes in the door.
 Take all of that paperwork and put it in a box, a bag, or a laundry basket.

 Sit down and do a quick sort.
 Don’t categorize papers by Home vs. Work vs. School, or worry about the filing category.
 Simply look at each piece, and if there’s action required, put in the “Deal with It” pile.
 If no action is needed, but you think you might need it for future reference (medical bills, insurance or investment information and tax info) put into the “File It” pile.
 If it’s something you’re holding on to for sentimental reasons, like cards, photos, notes, tickets, recipes or articles, put it into the Archive/Scrapbook It pile.